HumanSignal/label-studio/docs/source/guide/frontend.md

 Type data: `boolean`

-Whether to instantiate the Label Studio to API Calls mode.
+Whether to instantiate the Label Studio to API Calls mode with the backend.
+If `false`, submissions can be triggered via the callbacks.

 ### task